Bradford murders: Post trial statements

 Griffiths' criminal history included a three-year sentence, when aged 17, for an unprovoked knife attack on a supermarket manager.
 While in custody, he stated that he saw himself becoming a murderer, and psychiatrists warned that he fantasised about becoming a serial killer.
 In 1991, he was diagnosed as a "schizoid psychopath" and the following year received a two-year prison sentence for holding a knife to the throat of a girl.

 In 2009, Griffiths was admitted to the University of Bradford to write a PhD in homicide studies.

 Police had been watching Griffiths for two years before he killed his victims and had already seized hunting weapons.
 The police contacted the housing association which owns the flat in which Griffiths lived after he was observed reading books on dismemberment.
 The housing association shared the police's concerns and fitted a better CCTV system in anticipation of an incident.
 At the time of the murders, police had no evidence for an Anti-Social Behaviour Order.

 Government reaction

 David Cameron, the then new Conservative prime minister, said the murders were a "terrible shock".
 He said the decriminalisation of offences related to prostitution should be "looked at again", but he also added that: "I don't think we should jump to conclusions on this – there are all sorts of problems that decriminalisation would bring."
 Later, aides close to Cameron strongly insisted he was concerned with addressing the social problems surrounding it such as encouraging agencies to work together to help women off the streets or to combat drug addiction.
-Cameron has also called for tougher action on kerb-crawling and drug abuse.
+Cameron also called for tougher action on kerb-crawling and drug abuse.

 The debate as to whether a change in the law would protect sex workers soon came into question.